seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 ## Refactoring

-The code is becoming more and more messy.
-Even our controllers are represented with function the whole code looks very procedural.
-Let's make it object-oriented.
-Our controllers are good candidates for classes.
-Create folder `src\Controller`.
+Our application is becoming messy.
+Adding more controllers will only make things worse.
+Let's replace our functions-controllers with classes.
+Create folder `src/Controller`.
 We are going to store controller classes here.

->I assume that you have a root namespace `App` and autoloading in your `composer.json` file.
+>*I assume that you have a root namespace `App` and autoloading in your `composer.json` file.*

 At first we extract `$listUsers` controller.
 Move the whole logic to its own class `App\Controller\ListUsers`: